Colleges by Location

 Non-Need Based

-617 students, including freshmen, received institutional non-need-based financial aid at this institution in 2023.
-201 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-Federal non-need-based scholarships and grants totaled $2,966,186 for students at this institution, while state aid came to $25,084.
+617 students, including freshmen, received institutional non-need-based scholarship or grant aid at this school in 2024.
+Institutional grants or scholarships that are not based on financial need were given to 201 full-time freshman.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $2,966,186 while the state aid is $25,084.
 The total amount of non-need-based institutional scholarships/grants was $50,425.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors